Follow us on networks

 Avoid silk or nylon underwear, as these fabrics can increase sweating in the genital area and cause irritation.

-It is also important not to wear clothing that is too tight.
-And try to be careful with the humidity caused by the use of swimsuits in summer.
-Do not keep the wet swimsuit close to your skin for a long time.
+It is also important not to wear clothes that are too tight.
+And try to be careful with the humidity caused by wearing swimsuits in summer.
+Don't keep your wet swimsuit stuck to your skin for a long time.

 Good hydration also favors the microbiota